IBM/kif/docs/tutorial.md

         --property=wd.capital --select=v

     # Note: The --select=v option instructs KIF CLI to use the filter_v()
-    #       variant, that is, select the value of the returned statments.
+    #       variant, that is, select the value of the returned statements.
     ```

 The full list of projected variants of [`filter()`][kif_lib.Store.filter] is shown in the table below.
 All of these variants accept exactly the same arguments as [`filter()`][kif_lib.Store.filter].
 The only difference is their return type.